eclipse/mraa/docs/joule.md

 Pin Mapping
 -----------

-Tuchuck has two breakouts, breakout #1 is 1-40 whilst breakout2 is 41-80.
-The
-LEDs are numbered from 100-103.
+The Intel Joule expansion board has two breakouts, breakout #1 is 1-40 whilst breakout2 is 41-80.
+The LEDs are numbered from 100-103.

 | MRAA Number | Physical Pin | Function |